Lee Atwater: Musical career

-In 1988, Atwater and several friends founded a restaurant named Red Hot & Blue in Arlington, Virginia.
+In 1988, Atwater and several friends, including Don Sundquist, founded a restaurant named Red Hot & Blue in Arlington, Virginia.
 The restaurant, which has since grown into a chain, served Memphis BBQ and played Memphis blues music in the dining room.

 Atwater recorded a 1990 album with B.B.
 King and others on Curb Records, titled Red Hot & Blue.
 He also performed with Paul Shaffer and his band in an episode of Late Night with David Letterman.
+The title track from the album earned Atwater a nomination for the Grammy Award for Best Contemporary Blues Recording at the 33rd Annual Grammy Awards in 1991.

 Personal life

 Marriage and children

-Atwater married Sally Dunbar (1951–2021) in 1978.
-They had three children, Sara Lee, Ashley Page, and Sally Theodosia.
+Atwater married Sally Dunbar in 1978.
+They had three daughters, Sara Lee, Ashley Page, and Sally Theodosia.
 His widow ran for Superintendent of Education for South Carolina in 2014.
 She was endorsed by former President George H. W. Bush.

 Illness

-On March 5, 1990, Atwater suffered a seizure during a fundraising breakfast for Senator Phil Gramm.
+On March 5, 1990, Atwater suffered a seizure during a fundraising breakfast.
 Doctors discovered a grade 3 astrocytoma, an aggressive form of brain cancer, in his right parietal lobe.
 He underwent interstitial implant radiation – then a new treatment – at Montefiore Medical Center in New York City, followed by conventional radiation therapy at George Washington University Hospital in Washington, D.C.
-The treatment left him paralyzed on his left side, disabled his tone discrimination, and swelled his face and body.
+The treatment left him paralyzed on his left side, disabled his tone discrimination, and made his face and body swollen.
+In January 1991 he finally resigned from his chairmanship of the Republican National Committee.

 Conversion to Catholicism and repentance

-In the months after the severity of his illness became apparent, Atwater said he had converted to Catholicism, through the help of Fr.
+In the months after the severity of his illness became apparent, Atwater said he had converted to Catholicism, with the aid of Fr.
 John Hardon.
+(The Atwater family's pastor, James P. Rush, D. Min., disputed this in an editorial, claiming that Lee was under heavy sedation when he allegedly converted to Roman Catholicism and that he later renounced his conversion altogether.)
 In an act of repentance, Atwater issued a number of public and written letters to individuals to whom he had been opposed during his political career.
 In a June 28, 1990, letter to Tom Turnipseed, he stated, "It is very important to me that I let you know that out of everything that has happened in my career, one of the low points remains the so-called 'jumper cable' episode", adding, "My illness has taught me something about the nature of humanity, love, brotherhood, and relationships that I never understood, and probably never would have.
 So, from that standpoint, there is some truth and good in everything."
+Turnipseed accepted Atwater's apology and later attended his funeral.

 In a February 1991 article for Life, Atwater wrote:

 In the article Atwater apologized to Michael Dukakis for the "naked cruelty" of the 1988 presidential election campaign.